Jimmy Earl: Los Angeles

 drawn on the set of Jimmy Kimmel Live!

-In that year, he recorded Jimmy Earl, which featured David Batteau, Mitchel Forman, Franke Gambale, Deron Johnson, Gary Novak, Rique Pantoja, Randy Roos, Steve Tavaglione, and Dave Weckl.
+In that year, he recorded Jimmy Earl, which featured David Batteau, Mitchel Forman, Frank Gambale, Deron Johnson, Gary Novak, Rique Pantoja, Randy Roos, Steve Tavaglione, and Dave Weckl.
 This album presents Earl's solo bass rendition of Maurice Ravel's "Pavane for a Dead Princess" (1899).
 It was followed in 1997 by his second album, Stratosphere, which features John Beasley, Daniele, Johnson, Forman, and Simon Phillips.
 It is an exploration into combining performances by live musicians with electronic music.
 On March 20, 2012, Severn Records reissued updated versions of these albums, which have been reviewed in Bass Player magazine.
 Subsequently, on January 21, 2014, Severn released another album by Earl, Renewing Disguises.
 Cover art for this album is based on a caricature of Earl drawn by Dicky Barrett.

 In 1996, Tom Brechtlein recommended Earl as a replacement for Roscoe Beck in Robben Ford's band, The Blue Line, which was about to go on a bus tour of Europe.
 On returning, Ford started a new band, which began with a series of west coast performances.
 These included appearances at Catalina Bar and Grill in Hollywood, and at Yoshi's in Oakland, California, where Vinnie Colaiuta was featured on drums.
 Ford's album Supernatural was recorded and released in 1999.
 In 2001, Ford's band recorded New Morning: The Paris Concert.
 This DVD captured a live performance at the New Morning club in Paris.
 It was followed, in 2002, by Ford's first album with Concord Jazz, Blue Moon, on which Earl is credited with producing "Good to Love".
 Later, Earl recorded on two more Ford albums: Keep on Running (2003), and Truth (2007), which was nominated for the 2008 Grammy Award for Best Contemporary Blues Album.
 Moreover, in August 2007, Truth became the number one blues album on the Billboard chart.

 In 2003, he recorded on the album Man @ Work with Colin Hay.
 Earl's work with Man @ Work is only one of dozens of collaborations and compilations in which he performed as a guest artist.
 In the discography, there is a listing of some of these appearances, but it is more representative than exhaustive.